isl-org/Open3D/docs/compilation.rst

 2.1 Select the right Python executable
 ::::::::::::::::::::::::::::::::::::::

-All we need to do is this step is to ensure that the default Python in the current ``PATH`` is the desired one.
+All we need to do in this step is to ensure that the default Python in the current ``PATH`` is the desired one.
 Specifically,

 - For pip virtualenv, activate it by ``source path_to_my_env/bin/activate``.